 The results of the life cycle assessment, based on the declared unit, can be found in Table 5 and 6 (core environmental indicators), Table 7 and 8 (resource use) and Table 9 and 10 (output flows and waste categories).
-The products are grouped into product groups depending on the number of process steps and if they are mixed with salt, affecting the environmental impact.
+The products are grouped into product groups based on the consumption of diesel.
 Products within the same product group carry the same impact.
 The deviation within each product group is less than 10% for any core environmental indicators, resource use and waste category.
 Table 5: Results of the LCA (modules A1-A3) - Core environmental indicators per declared unit of the respective product group.